PlanBase/PdfLayoutManager/README.md

 # License
 Copyright 2017 PlanBase Inc.

-Available under the AGPL for free, or you can purchase a proprietary license.

 PdfLayoutMgr2 is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or